SUN (Service User Network) : Surrey and Borders Partnership NHS Foundation Trust

 For face-to-face, you only need to book in for your first group and then you can drop into any face-to-face group at any venue.
 You can also drop into a face-to-face venue if you have previously attended virtually.

-If you want to attend virtually, you need to book in for each group (we limit numbers on MS Teams to ensure everyone is visible on screen).
-We will send you an invite and instructions on how to join.
+To attend virtually, you need to contact SUN admin (details below) to book in for each group (we limit numbers on MS Teams to ensure everyone is visible on screen).
+We will send you an invite on the day of the group.
 Every time you book into a virtual group, you will receive a separate link, so please remember to use the right link for each meeting.
 You can attend a mixture of face-to-face and virtual groups if you wish.

 Members are encouraged to let us know if they are unable to attend, as online SUN groups are very popular and only have limited space, so their space can go to someone on the waiting list.